bevy-cheatbook/bevy-cheatbook/src/fundamentals/fixed-timestep.md

 For input handling, you want it to be responsive and handled every frame, but you also have game mechanics that need to respond to it.

-The most elegant solution to both of these problems is to handle synchonization yourself using custom types.
+The most elegant solution to both of these problems is to handle synchronization yourself using custom types.

 #### Movement